RedExpertAlliance/katacoda-scenarios/oci-course/oci-compute-nginx/step1.md

 Now let's update the Security List (**Default Security List for vcn-lab**) with the ingress rule that will allow TCP traffic through port 443 to the compute instance that we are about to create.

-This Security List is part of the VCN ($VCNID) that you've created in the Preparation Lab Scenario.
-To update it execute this:
+This Security List is part of the VCN ($VCNID) that you've created in the Preparation Lab Scenario. **Execute the following in case you are using the compute instance to provision the reverse proxy for OKE:**

 ```
 export securitylist=$(oci network security-list list --compartment-id $COMPARTMENT_OCID --vcn-id $VCNID)